jundalisay/spblist/content/en/research/bacon/learning/book-1/part-04b.md

 ---
-heading: Part 4b
+heading: "Part 4b"
-title: "Why we Accept Wrong Things"
+title: "The 3 Diseases in Learning"
-weight: 12
+weight: 11
-description: ""
+description: "Errors and vanities have intervened in the studies of the learned"
 image: "/covers/learning.png"
 icon: /icons/bacon.png
 writer: